zdenecek/bridge-website/content/en/software/conversion-scripts.md

 - [Matrika ČBS](https://www.matrikacbs.cz/): player export is in CSV, but unfortunately in Windows-1250 encoding, which is unacceptable today.
 Input for creating tournaments is adapted for Giborg, but fortunately, there is also the option to import from CSV.
 Documentation does not exist; one must know the input format.
 - [bridge-results-presentation](https://github.com/zdenecek/bridge-results-presentation): my presentation, currently for team events in BKP, uses a script to convert from files produced by the team event program.

+## Repository with scripts

 I have created a few scripts for conversion, which are available on [Github](https://github.com/zdenecek/bridge-scripts).

+## Supported functions

 Currently, the following functions are available:

-- Upload tournaments from Tournament Calculator to Matrika ČBS
+- Upload tournaments from Tournament Calculator to Matrika ČBS, for pairs, teams, and individual tournaments
-    - for pairs tournaments `tc-cbs-pairs.sh`
-    - for team tournaments `tc-cbs-teams.sh`
-    - for individual tournaments `tc-cbs-indiv.sh`

 For instructions on how to use, run the script with the `--help` parameter or look into the script file.